onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/01_Objective.md

 Space:          No space targeted, use 'cf target -s SPACE'
 ```

-Now create development space in CF
+Now create a development space in CF:
 ```sh
 $ cf create-space development
 ```
-and make it your target space
+and make it your target space.
 ```sh
 $ cf target -s development
 ```